StevenPazB/CSS/README.md

 # CSS
+### IMPORTANT: Only on PC.
+Website not totally responsive.

 >CSS is the protagonist of this repository.

 >This repository shows the acquired knowledge on CSS.
 Also, shows the ability to import different fonts on CSS files from https://fonts.google.com/.